 Located at Taylor Square at the top of Oxford Street, the transfer of male and female prisoners from the old gaol near Circular Quay was done by parading them through the town and up to the new gaol, one of the first parades on a street that would become world famous for parades.

-The new gaol was to house all classes of prisoners, from debtors and drunks, through hardened old lags and murders, to the condemned waiting to be executed inside its walls – 79 in total.
-Men and women shared the gaol; their prison blocks separated from each other by high walls, although notes were throw over them as well as between floors in the segregated chapel.
+The new gaol was to house all classes of prisoners, from debtors and drunks, through hardened old lags and murders, to the condemned waiting to be executed inside its walls – 76 in total.
+Men and women shared the gaol; their prison blocks separated from each other by high walls, although notes were thrown over them as well as between floors in the segregated chapel.
 One love letter was found, still wrapped around a piece of slate in the rafters of the chapel during restoration in the 1980s.

 In 1912 the gaol was replaced by the new Long Bay penitentiary and the prisoners were transferred leaving the site empty.
 During World War I it was used by the military and as an internment camp for enemy aliens, but once the conflict was over, new uses were sought.
-It was proposed that it be demolished to make way for a large park, but the presence of the Darlinghurst Courthouse saw this dropped.
+It was proposed that it be demolished to make way for a large high school for girls, but the presence of the Darlinghurst Courthouse saw this dropped.
 Instead the gaol was handed over to the Sydney Technical College for classrooms.

 Technical education was then undergoing a boom period, with returned soldiers being offered places to retrain.
 Art classes were part of the East Sydney Tech’s offerings, along with wool classing, fashion design, food preparation and more, and from 1924 all art taught by Sydney Tech was offered at the former gaol site.